Biharinath Hill situated in Purulia, West Bengal is the tallest hill of Bankura District and

-By bus: SBSTC and WBTC and several private buses ply from Kolkata to Asansol.
-Get down at Raniganj and board a bus towards Ituri and then to Biharinath or better take a cab.
-Some timings of state buses are GIVEN HERE.
+By bus: SBSTC and WBTC and several private buses ply between Kolkata & Asansol.
+Board one & get down at Raniganj and board a bus towards Ituri and then to Biharinath or better take a cab.
+Some timings of state buses between Kolkata & Asansol are given here.
 However, it is advised to check before you travel as timings are subject to change.

 By Road: Distance from Kolkata to Biharinath is 225 kms.

 From Kolkata, take the 2nd Hoogly Bridge to avail Durgapur Expressway/Kolkata-Delhi Highway.
 After 200 kms of drive, take left from Raniganj, right from Mejia, and right before Saltora towards Biharinath.